Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Can Cross-Cancer Knowledge Transfer Further Improve Prognostic Performance?

 \subsection{Experimental Results and Analysis}

-\ding{192} \textbf{Cross-cancer prognostic knowledge can be effectively transferred to further improve performance via $\ourmethod$}: To verify whether the model can benefit from cross-cancer knowledge transfer via $\ourmethod$, we compare $\ourmethod$ with $\mathcal{M}_{\mathcal{T}}$ and other common models: $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$, $\bm{E}_{\mathcal{T}}$ + MLP, and $\bm{E}_{\mathcal{S}\to\mathcal{T}}$ + MLP.
-The last two are fine-tuned models, where an MLP is trained while the encoder $\bm{E}_{\mathcal{T}}$ or $\bm{E}_{\mathcal{S}\to\mathcal{T}}$ always keeps frozen in training. $\mathcal{S}$ is set to the source with the best $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$.
-The comparative results are exhibited in Table \ref{tab:cmp_results_base}.
-We observe that (\textit{i}) $\ourmethod$ obtains the best performance in 11 out of 13 target cancers and (\textit{ii}) most importantly it achieves the best average performance with an improvement of 3.1\% over $\mathcal{M}_{\mathcal{T}}$.
-These notable results confirm that, by using $\ourmethod$, the WSI-based prognostic knowledge of other cancers can often be effectively transferred to further improve model performance.
+\ding{192} \textbf{Prognostic knowledge can be effectively transferred across cancers to improve model performance via $\ourmethod$}: To verify whether the model can benefit from cross-cancer knowledge transfer, we compare $\ourmethod$ with $\mathcal{M}_{\mathcal{T}}$ and other common models: $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$, $\bm{E}_{\mathcal{T}}$ + MLP, and $\bm{E}_{\mathcal{S}\to\mathcal{T}}$ + MLP.
+The last two are fine-tuned models, where an MLP is trained for prediction, and the encoder $\bm{E}$ is either frozen or free in fine-tuning. $\mathcal{S}$ is set to the source with the best performance on the validation set of $\mathcal{T}$.
+Comparative results are exhibited in Table \ref{tab:cmp_results_base}.
+We observe that (\textit{i}) $\ourmethod$ obtains the best performance in 9 out of 13 target cancers and (\textit{ii}) most importantly, it achieves the best average performance with an improvement of 3.1\% over $\mathcal{M}_{\mathcal{T}}$.
+These notable results confirm that, by using $\ourmethod$, the WSI-based prognostic knowledge from other cancers can often be effectively utilized to improve model performance on the target cancer.
 This directly reflects the utility of cross-cancer knowledge transfer in WSI-based prognosis prediction.